ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 |TCP|Inbound|22|remote access with ssh|Self|
 |UDP|Inbound|8472|Cluster-Wide Network Comm. - Flannel VXLAN|Self|

 > **Ignore this section for AWS instances.
-But, it must be applied for real servers/workstations.**
+But it must be applied to real servers/workstations.**
 >
-> - Find the line in `/etc/fstab` referring to swap, and comment out it as following.
+> - Find the line in `/etc/fstab` referring to swap, and comment it out as follows.
 >
 > ```bash
 > # Swap a usb extern (3.7 GB):